 He established himself on the circuit, and in 2006 supported Alan Carr on his 60-date tour.

-He also hosts a Sunday morning show on BBC 6 Music, having originally been Russell Howard's sidekick in the same slot.
+He also hosted a Sunday morning show on BBC 6 Music, having originally been Russell Howard's sidekick in the same slot.

 Jon Richardson Videos

 The gala opening the Brighton Comedy Festival has to be better than some of the guff surrounding it.
 The 16-day event might showcase some of Britain’s finest exponents of the comic arts, but the best the publicity blurb can come up with is the pitch: ‘It’s the festival accompanied by a health warning to watch out for juicy bits falling from the sky as the seagulls guffaw so much they drop their lollipops!’
 FFS.

 Thank God the opening-night show is not sold on the strength of such clunky prose, or the Sussex Beacon – the HIV charity which benefits from ticket sales – would have a very lean year indeed.
 Instead Alan Carr is the big draw, doing his first stand-up since last year’s Spexy Beast tour.

 His role as host doesn’t demand too much material, though.
 He hits us quickly with an excellent Jimmy Savile joke (and then, in mock shock: ‘You shouldn’t!
 It’s a terrible thing’) and wins friends with some local references to the local pubs and cruising spots.
 There’s a nice joke about Trip Advisor reviewing a hill, but in most of his brief appearances, the Chatty Man is doing just that: mocking the big and vocal group of Sloaney PAs, the stag dressed as a nun, or Baldy in the front row as his affable over-the-top self.